 We all dread doing our taxes.
 Most of us probably wait till the last week before the deadline to have a closer look.
 Sure, it’s complicated and ‘no fun’ with all its exceptions.

 Mr. Lauder has reportedly deferred hundreds of millions of Rand in taxes by using the loopholes in donating art to his own (charity) foundations, hereby deducting millions of property taxes in his real estate portfolios.

 How about we make an effort or ask for tax advice next time we have a property write-off question?
-Or property tax credits?
-Or search for perhaps those green tax credits for installing certain environment-friendly products?
+Or property rental deductions?
+Or work-related expenses?

 I’m sure we’ll be surprised by the number of deductions available to us that we were not aware of.